Instagram is the fourth most popular social media platform in the world (after Facebook) that can help you attract and engage new customers.

 When it comes to your personal profile on the platform, it’s completely up to you if you want to share it with the world or not.
 But your business account should be available and visible to anyone interested in your products/services.

-If you leave it private, you are sending the wrong message to your audience: “There’s nothing here for you to see.
+Keeping your profile private is among the top Instagram marketing mistakes.
+You are sending the wrong message to your audience: “There’s nothing here for you to see.
 Also, you will have to wait for us to approve your request”.
 Additionally, it restricts your reach to just existing followers.
 This is one of the many mistakes brands make on social media.

 The next step, which is actually a more common marketing mistake, is to ensure the account is switched to a business one.